nchutto/CS360/README.md

- CS 360 – Mobile Application Development
+📱 CS 360 – Mobile Application Development
+Weight Tracker Android App

 Nicole Hutto

- Project Overview
+📌 Overview

-This repository contains my coursework and final project for CS 360: Mobile Architecture and Programming.
+This repository contains my final project for CS 360: Mobile Architecture and Programming.

-For this course, I developed a Weight Tracker Android Application using Kotlin and Jetpack Compose.
-The app allows users to:
+I developed a Weight Tracker Android application using Kotlin and Jetpack Compose.
+The app allows users to register, log in, and track weight entries with associated dates in a structured and user-friendly interface.

-Create an account

-Log in securely
+This project demonstrates my ability to design and implement a multi-screen Android application using modern development practices.

+🚀 Features

+User Registration & Login

+Secure password input

 Add weight entries

 Assign dates to entries

-Delete entries
+Delete entries dynamically

-View progress in a structured list format
+Real-time UI updates using Compose state

-Navigate between screens using Jetpack Navigation
+Navigation between multiple screens

-This project demonstrates my ability to design, develop, and troubleshoot a fully functional Android application from start to finish.
+Runtime permission handling (if required)

- Technologies Used
+🛠️ Technologies

 Kotlin